polarityio/threatstream-ioc-submission/README.md

 ### API Key

-The your API Key for Anomali ThreatStream.
+The API Key for Anomali ThreatStream.

 ## Polarity